 The Three Lenses

 The Design and Innovation program creates intentional impact by developing a short and long-term strategic plan to guide our course development.
-Specific key skillsets and processes been identified from the Lower to Upper School to fully prepare our students to become successful innovators by the time they graduate from LJCDS.
+Specific key skill sets and processes have been identified from the Lower to Upper School to fully prepare our students to become successful innovators by the time they graduate from LJCDS.

 These skills and processes are seen through three lenses, the physical, the digital and the human to determine at what point in a child’s development to incorporate each aspect of the skill/process.